 How to Start Creating Characters

 iSpring Suite comes with a built-in character library.
 You can find photographic images of male and female characters of different ages, backgrounds, and costumes, and each one is available in many different poses.
-Even more characters can be downloaded from our partner’s website.
 You can also use the special character wizard to create your own character from any image you upload, or build your own image library by adding images you use regularly.

 Dalton, Audrey, and Brian Friedlander.
 “Animated Characters in e-Learning: The Benefits and Social Roles.”
 Learning Solutions Magazine.
 The eLearning Guild.
 2010.